We in Virginia’s mountains are in harvest, as are farm communities across much of the Northern Hemisphere.

 Modern farming has eliminated much of this roll-of-the-dice aspect of producing food.
 Were it not so, we could not create the surpluses that allow society to function with 98 percent of us doing something other than chasing cows and cursing weeds.

 Modern harvests depend on controlling the different environments in which agriculture occurs.
 Where rain is hit or miss, we irrigate.
-With pests, we kill them.
 With market risk, we hedge.
 With politics, we lobby the appropriations process, tax code and regulatory agencies as well as anybody.
 These techniques have succeeded, but they come with costs and have had consequences that no one foresaw.

 The movement to produce food locally for local markets uses an earlier supply-demand model.
 Products depend on the season and the harvest.
 These farms are small, not big.
 They don’t sell into the commodity markets; they sell directly to individuals.
 The cost of farm-to-market transportation is largely shifted to consumers.
 Rather than use chemicals to control harvest risks, they ask their customers to pay more for products. (www.localharvest.org)